krzemienski/awesome-from-stars/README.md

 * [vapor/postgres-kit](https://github.com/vapor/postgres-kit): 🐘 Non-blocking, event-driven Swift client for PostgreSQL.
 * [PostHog/posthog](https://github.com/PostHog/posthog): 🦔 PostHog is an all-in-one developer platform for building successful products.
 We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.
 * [sailist/potion](https://github.com/sailist/potion): A functional, easy to use Python wrapper of Notion Api.
-* [potpie-ai/potpie](https://github.com/potpie-ai/potpie): Prompt-To-Agent : Create custom engineering agents for your codebase
+* [potpie-ai/potpie](https://github.com/potpie-ai/potpie): Spec-driven development for large codebases
 * [eliapasquali/power-profile-switcher](https://github.com/eliapasquali/power-profile-switcher): Gnome extension to automatically switch between power profiles based on power supply.
 * [Powerlevel9k/powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k): Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
 P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.
 * [PPHubApp/PPHub-Feedback](https://github.com/PPHubApp/PPHub-Feedback): This repository is used to collect user feedback from PPHub (GitHub third-party client) - 此仓库用于收集PPHub(GitHub第三方客户端)的用户反馈信息